Veronica Samuels

 Before boarding the heritage train, one of the top things to do in Williams AZ is exploring the Williams Depot.

-Williams Depot is now the headquarters and southern terminus for Grand Canyon Railway.
+Williams Depot is now the headquarters and southern terminus for the Grand Canyon Railway.

-Do you know? this beautiful building with its grand columns and frontier is the oldest poured-concrete structure in Arizona.
+Do you know?
+This beautiful building with its grand columns and front is the oldest poured-concrete structure in Arizona.

 Grab a quick bite and coffee, and browse for souvenirs while you are here.